winterwite/DroidSteal/README.md

 Downloads
 =========
+All new builds will be hosted on this repo with GitHub's release system: https://github.com/Zbob750/DroidSteal/releases

-All builds are hosted here: http://goo.gl/Iq7JZ
+All old/unsupported/out-of-date builds are hosted here: http://goo.gl/Iq7JZ

 Screenshots
 ===========